Neuroendocrine tumours

 Neuroendocrine tumours (NETs) develop from cells of the neuroendocrine system and can be located in the digestive system, lungs and other organs in the body.
 We spoke to leading gastroenterologist Dr Christos Toumpanakis about the condition, including the treatment options available and the survival rate following a diagnosis of NETs.
 See more

-Neuroendocrine tumours (NETs): symptoms, diagnosis and treatment
+Neuroendocrine tumours (NETs): What are my treatment options?

 -